mehulagg/gitlab_test/doc/development/integrations/secure_partner_integration.md

    1. Users will be able to interact with the findings from your artifact within their workflow.
 They will be able to dismiss them or accept and create a backlog issue.
    1. If you wish to automatically create Issues without user interaction you may use the [issue API](https://docs.gitlab.com/ee/api/issues.html)
       1. This will be replaced by [Standalone Vulnerabilities](https://gitlab.com/groups/gitlab-org/-/epics/634) in the future
+1. Optional: Provide Auto Remediation steps
+  1. If you specified `remediations` in your artifact, it will be proposed through [auto remediation](https://docs.gitlab.com/ee/user/application_security/index.html#solutions-for-vulnerabilities-auto-remediation)
 1. Demo the integration to GitLab
    1. After you have tested and are ready to demo your integration please [reach out](https://about.gitlab.com/partners/integrate/).
 If you skip this step you won’t be able to do supported marketing.
 1. Begin doing supported marketing